HugoMatilla/JavaScriptTheGoodParts-Summary/README.md

 ![alt text][invocation]

 ### Refinement
-specify a property or element of an object or array
+Specify a property or element of an object or array
 ![alt text][refinement]

 ## Literals